Wilson L. Heflin Papers, 1841-1982 (bulk 1935-1981): Finding Aid

 Research material and correspondence pertaining to Heflin's book Herman Melville's Whaling Years, published posthumously and based upon his dissertation of the same title, make up the Wilson Heflin Papers, 1830-1990, at the Newberry Library in Chicago.

 No materials have been removed from this collection and cataloged separately.

 United States Naval Academy

-This collection was processed by David D'Onofrio in August 2008.
+This collection was processed by David D'Onofrio in August 2008 and November 2018.
 Finding aid written by David D'Onofrio in August 2008 and revised in November 2018.

 Name and Subject Terms

 - Crane, Stephen, 1871-1900

 - English literature -- History and criticism